 Work with real people in real situations.

-Oregon Law's clinics give students exposure to the practice of law in a variety of different contexts.
-Whether a student's focus is on gaining generally applicable practice skills or on developing expertise in a particular substantive area, Oregon Law's clinics provide invaluable experience.
+Oregon Law's clinics give students the opportunity to practice of law under the supervision of law school faculty in a variety of different contexts.
+Whether your goal is on gaining generally applicable practice skills or on developing expertise in a particular substantive area, Oregon Law's clinics provide invaluable experience.

 “I have participated in the nonprofit clinic, the criminal defense clinic, and I was an intern at Youth, Rights and Justice.
 I think the most memorable experience was from the criminal defense clinic because you have the opportunity to represent real clients in court.
 It is the hands-on experience that you can’t get in a classroom and it is truly rewarding.”